 I've considered myself as the luckiest Pianist in the world.

 You probably has clicked here to expect where I have performed and what critics I've got, after all I seem like a typical Asian robotic Pianist, like the stereotype would describe.
-But no, I like to write text about every single experiences, so if I look back it would be the most interesting.
+But no, I like to write text about every single experiences, so if I look back it would be the most interesting than any artistic facade.

 Why am I the luckiest?
-I start to play the piano with 3 years old, not under force of my parents but because I played everything by hearing.
+I start to play the piano when I was 3 years old, not under force of my parents but because I played everything by hearing.
 Until 6 or 7 years old I couldn't read a single note but I could play simple etudes by Czerny.
-Until certain age, I finally got forced to read note, but playing pieces has always made a big pleasure.
+Until certain age, I finally got forced to read note, but playing pieces has always made me a big pleasure.

 What extrem difficult for me as a child, was to build a stable technique, independency of fingers.
 I have struggled in a way no one could imagine, I had the softest hands, it was impossible to form and play everything evenly.
 Luckily, my mother - my first piano teacher, has made sure I sticked to this point, until I could have fast fingers under correct gesture.

 Later on, I was again lucky being selected to study in Salzburg.
 Obviously as a 12-years old Teenager I said no to my parents, just to think I have to speak german.
-But there I have fully build my ability to play classical sonatas, my wonderful teacher strictly asked every slur, every articulation, and the Mozart lightness in every sonatas, which saved me a lot energy for later.
-Then, my biggest hobby is to take sonatas and side read them all, choose one I like and eventually play for myself.
+At first I didn't even know where Austria is - "There is no way I am going to somewhere without knowing where it is" I said with confident.
+I was the two candidates whose were chosen to go and I had only 3 months to learn german, and yet I truly intergraded there and had the happiest teenage time of my life.
+There I was again so lucky to build my ability to play classical sonatas, my wonderful teacher strictly asked every slur, every articulation, and the Mozart lightness in every sonatas aesthetics, which saved me a lot energy for later.
+Then, my biggest hobby is to take sonatas and side read them all, choose one I like and eventually play it for myself.
+It made me incredibly happy.
 This also happened to Chopin Etudes only I couldn't decide which one to practice, so I had to practice all.

 At age of 15, under special circumstance I've met a Professor who asked me to play Ligeti Etude, which has starts my connection with modern music - maybe the childhood Bartok has helped a bit?
 I managed reading and memorise after those terrible 6 months.
 I never thought it was possible.

-Moving to Hamburg at 16 years old has made me discover the world and less piano playing in the daily life.
-But again luckily, my Professor told me "Try to learn all the big concertos at young age, later you would be busy for life and surviving" which I am right now, but already have learned big concertos at young age can indeed save a lot of time in the future.
+Moving to Hamburg at 16 years old has made me discover the other part of the world and less piano playing in the daily life.
+But again luckily, my Professor told me "Try to learn all the big concertos at young age, later you would be busy for life and surviving" which I am right now, but already have learned big concertos at young age can indeed save a lot of time in the future, and it enlarge my ideas of sounds, imaginations and some kind of unique way to express yourself.

-Later on, having all the fundamental I can more develope on details, phrasing and sounds, which is a never ending story.
-I am still in progress, like I will be always on the paths.
+Again, having all the fundamental that I can more developpe on details, phrasing and sounds, which is a never ending story.
+I am the luckiest, I am still in progress, like I will be always on the paths.

 Written on 23 of January, 2024 Berlin